craig-rylance/DLL-Injector/README.md

 Replace <path-to-dll> with the full path to your DLL.

-Replace <process-name> with the name of the target process, e.g., notepad.exe.
+Replace <process-name> with the name of the target process, e.g. notepad.exe.

 # Expected Behavior:
 Upon successful injection, the DLL will execute its defined behavior within the target process.